delphicventurescode/AMPES2_myPESTLERepo/Strategic_Management__TheoryClass/7b_Announcements_of_Mar_19_2026/README.md

 We discussed this spreadsheet today on the main WhatsApp group and addressed several student questions.
 Please review that conversation to clarify any remaining points regarding how the schedule and spreadsheet are structured.

+**[ UPDATE OF MARCH 20, 2026 - early morning ]**

+Monday is the final deadline to request changes, an option available only to those students who have been rescheduled.
+Otherwise, the CP presentation schedule is now frozen.

 Best,
 Anand